 DBS is a surgical treatment option for patients with movement disorders, epilepsy and neuropsychiatric disorders whose symptoms cannot be treated with medication or physical therapy.
 It offers a chance at a better quality of life for those impacted by various types of neurological conditions.

 Unlike other surgical options, DBS doesn’t cause any permanent damage to the brain.
 The stimulator can be turned off at any time without long-term consequences.
 Electrical stimulation is also adjustable to the patient’s condition.

-Keep each of your pin sites covered with band aids until they’re dry, and change daily as necessary.
 Avoid the surgical area when washing, and only wash your head with a damp cloth.
 Only use shampoo after your stitches or staples have been removed – and very gently.
 Do not irritate the surgical area.

-Don’t resume light activity until two weeks post-surgery.
+Don’t resume light activity until at least two weeks post-surgery.
 Do not lift more than 5 lbs. for at least two weeks.
 For heavy activity, wait four to six weeks after surgery.
 Depending on how strenuous your work is, you may be able to return to work at this time.
 If you have any questions about activity, call your doctor.
 You want to give your wound time to heal properly.